Asset Tokenization | Technology

 2021 is often referred to as the “year of the NFT” due to the increase in NFT trading volume from 33 million to 13 billion between 2020 and 2021.
 Mainstream attention reached its first all-time-high when Beeple sold his digital artwork “Everydays: The first 5000 days” for $69 million in March 2021.
 Recent developments with the Bored Ape Yacht Club and Twitter integrating NFT profile pictures show that NFTs might be more than just a temporary trend.

-3 step minting process:
+3 step NFT minting process:

 1. Minting a new block